-The square knot extension is the easiest and most common way to extend your rope when tying a complicated harness.
+The square knot extension is the easiest way to extend your rope when tying a complicated harness.

 It is secure enough to be used in the middle of a harness but is completely unsuitable for tying in any free-standing line.
 It will almost certainly fail if used to extend a vertical line.

 For a slightly more complicated but technically superior technique that lies flatter, see the sheet bend extension.